 Skip to content

-SchedCP - Automatically Optimize Linux Scheduler with MCP Server
+SchedCP: Automatically Optimize the Linux Scheduler with an MCP Server

 SchedCP is an experimental project that enables AI optimization of Linux kernel schedulers using the sched-ext framework.
 It provides e2e automatic scheduler selection/synthesis, workload profiling, and performance optimization without any human intervention or guidance.